Tahera Qutbuddin: Career

 Qutbuddin's book Arabic Oration – Art and Function (2019) traced Arabic literature from its oral origins to its influence on modern sermons.
-She created a comparative framework between Arabic and Greek oratory, and explored how oratory was the foundation for the shaping of politics and public speaking, and thence to literature.
+She created a comparative framework between Arabic and Greek oratory and explored how oratory was the foundation for the shaping of politics and public speaking, as well as thence to literature.
 She had worked on it for over a decade, although she had had the idea for it during her undergraduate days in Cairo.
 She explored the cultural milieu around Imam Ali and the aesthetics of his sermons.
-She established that public preaching in the form of khutbah popular till today stemmed from pre-Islamic oratory, with texts available from decades before the founding of the faith.
-Much of the orally transmitted literature was lost but several texts in Arabic survive.
-The oratory depended much on visual imagery, but especially on rhythm and similar grammatical structure in every line, serving to reinforce the message in the listeners' minds.
-Qutbuddin also found that women held important positions in early Islamic society but would be permitted to speak publicly only in times of acute troubles.
-An example was the declamation by Imam Ali's daughter Zaynab who, following the defeat of Ali's descendants at the Battle of Karbala, castigated the victor, Yazid I, for his actions.
+She established that public preaching in the form of khutbah, popular till today, stemmed from pre-Islamic oratory, with texts available from decades before the founding of the faith.
+Much of the orally transmitted literature was lost, but several texts in Arabic survive.
+The oratory depended much on visual imagery, but especially on rhythm and similar grammatical structure in every line, reinforcing the message in the listeners' minds.
+Qutbuddin also found that women held important positions in early Islamic society but were permitted to speak publicly only in times of acute trouble.
+An example was the declamation by Imam Ali's daughter Zaynab, who, following the defeat of Ali's descendants at the Battle of Karbala, castigated the victor, Yazid I, for his actions.

 In 2021, Qutbuddin was working on a monograph on Imam Ali, the fourth caliph of Islam, titled ʿAli ibn Abi Talib: Life, Teachings, and Eloquence of the Sage of Islam.
-Ali is considered a master guide for life on earth and in heaven by both Sunnis and Shiites; his orations exemplary and beautiful, with ornate, difficult vocabulary.
+Ali is considered a master guide for life on earth and heaven by Sunnis and Shiites; his orations are exemplary and beautiful, with ornate, difficult vocabulary.
 Qutbuddin focussed on the interrelationships between political, religious and literary aspects of his life, aiming to reconstruct his life.

+As of July 2023, she has been the AlBabtain Laudian Professor of Arabic in the Faculty of Asian and Middle Eastern Studies at Oxford and a Professorial Fellow of St John’s College.